Imam-007/Life-Skills-Repo/Learning_process.md

 ### Question 1
  **What is the Feynman Technique?**
-  - The Feynman Technique involves explaining a concept in simple terms to identify gaps in understanding.
+  - Based on this feynman Technique is try to explain that identify the gaps.

 ### Question 2
  **What was the most interesting story or idea in the video?**
-- A common interesting point from Barbara Oakley's talks is her story about how she struggled with math in her youth and later became an engineer and educator.
-She often emphasizes that anyone can learn difficult subjects with the right techniques and mindset.
+- In this video she will explain how she strugling in Math in learning time and after some time how it is became an engineer and also teach some student.
+- she try to explain how to learn any new subject in easy way.

 ### Question 3
  **What are active and diffused modes of thinking?**
-  - **Active Mode**: Focused, deliberate thinking often used when tackling complex problems.
-  - **Diffused Mode**: Relaxed, less concentrated thinking that allows your mind to form connections between ideas.
+  - **Active Mode**: Active mode is that mode when your mind is in woking condition to solving any task.
+  - **Diffused Mode**:Diffused mode is that mode when my mind goes to rest codition like sleep etc.

 ### Question 4
  **what are the steps to take when approaching a new topic?**:
- - **Deconstruct the skill**: Break down the skill into smaller, manageable parts.
- - **Learn enough to self-correct**: Get enough information so that you can recognize and correct mistakes during practice.
- - **Remove practice barriers**: Identify and eliminate anything that might prevent you from practicing consistently.
- - **Practice for at least 20 hours**: Commit to putting in a minimum of 20 hours of focused practice to reach a basic level of proficiency.
+ - When we approaching new topic simple break it is in smaller topic and work on smaller topic.
+ - Learn more about that topic which will reduce to get error and emprove your motivation.
+ - When you working any task at that remove all distaction.
+ - For learnig any new topic plan to 20 hours learning plan and focus on that topic.

 ### Question 5
 **What are some of the actions you can take going forward to improve your learning process?**

-- **Apply the Feynman Technique**: Regularly explain concepts in simple terms to identify and fill knowledge gaps.
+- Regularly explain concepts in simple terms to identify and fill knowledge gaps.
-- **Use Active and Diffused Modes**: Alternate between focused study sessions (active mode) and relaxed thinking (diffused mode) to enhance problem-solving.
+- Alternate between focused study sessions (active mode) and relaxed thinking (diffused mode) to enhance problem-solving.
-- **Set Clear Goals**: Define specific, achievable learning goals with deadlines to stay motivated and track progress.
-- **Practice Consistently**: Dedicate regular time to practice and reinforce new skills or concepts.
+- Dedicate regular time to practice and reinforce new skills or concepts.
-- **Reflect and Review**: Periodically review what you've learned and reflect on areas for improvement to solidify understanding.
-- **Seek Feedback**: Get feedback from peers or mentors to gain different perspectives and improve your approach.
-- **Limit Distractions**: Create a focused learning environment by minimizing distractions to increase concentration and productivity.
+- Create a focused learning environment by minimizing distractions to increase concentration and productivity.